 Families in several communities will also read a weekly Wednesday's Child column in their local newspaper.
 Topped by a professional portrait of that week's waiting child, the column may also include a personal written message from each child to prospective families.
 (Please see Trevor's message.)

 Each column is built upon a youth’s unique strengths and capabilities, with input coming directly from the child as well as an adoption social worker and/or foster parent.
 Challenges are expressed in a "needs" list of parenting knowledge or skills that will build success for that particular child.
-The image, child message and parenting criteria help families make an emotional connection while matching their abilities to a particular child's needs.
+The image, child message and parenting criteria help families make an emotional connection, while matching their abilities to a particular child's needs.

 With the click of a computer mouse, families inside and outside the United States can view portraits and personality sketches at www.idahowednesdayschild.org.
 They may also view a digital file of the Wednesday's Child television segment, if one is available.
-Families may also call a toll-free line to be connected with the child's agency or to receive information about how to complete an adoption home study and special needs training.
+Families may also call a toll-free line to be connected with the child's agency or to receive information about how to complete an adoption home study and find special needs parent training.

 The core partnership between state agencies and SNAPS is dedicated to the development, nurturing, and coordination of multiple government and private collaborative relationships in order to reduce barriers to adoption.
 The project has powered a dramatic increase in adoptive placements for children who might otherwise have spent precious childhood years moving from one temporary home to another.

 Business and government leaders support Wednesday's Child without reservation.
-Community in-kind contributions of goods and services top $250-300,000 annually.
+Community in-kind contributions of goods and services are $250-300,000 annually.
 Over ninety businesses and agencies have contributed admission, materials, time and remembrance gifts for waiting children since SNAPS, Inc. was established in 2002.
 The most unique aspect of this program, however, does not lie in statistics.
 Its success lies in community ownership of a solution that money can't buy...lifetime commitment to a child who wants to belong to a family.

 For a History of the Idaho Wednesday's Child program in Idaho, click here.